 Affiliate booking engines allow a website to sell the inventory from another brand on their website.
 For instance, a business travel blog might add a sidebar to their site where users can book their business travel.
 In private-label affiliate hotel booking engines, that sidebar would look like it was just another part of the business travel blog.
 The business travel blog would earn a commission on each sale made through their sidebar.

-Travel portal booking engines sell hotel reservations from many properties and multiple wholesale suppliers.
-These sites market themselves as discount travel sites where users can find great rates on hotel rooms and other travel products.
+Travel portal booking engines sell hotel reservations from many properties and multiple sources of supply.
+They may identify those sources, or they may not.
+Sometimes these sites market themselves as discount travel sites where users can find great rates on hotel rooms and other travel products.
 Private-label travel portals are systems that are built by a travel technology company but branded by another company that is going to market the inventory.

 Reasons to Use a Private-Label Hotel Booking Engine

 Building a hotel booking engine is complicated.
 It’s not enough to have an amazing interface – there is also the underlying architecture that powers search, determines rates, and secures transactions.
-For travel portal booking engines, there is also hotel mapping and integrating multiple suppliers’ APIs.
+Travel portal booking engines also need to integrate inventory from multiple suppliers and map it accurately.
 All of this back-end functionality is extremely complex and takes a lot of time to build correctly.
 It can take years and millions of dollars to build an adequate hotel booking engine from scratch.

 However, private-label hotel booking engines usually take only a few months to launch under a new brand, saving lots of time and (therefore) money.
 Additionally, they usually they come with maintenance agreements which preclude the buyer from needing in-house developers.